Which widget should I use?

 I want to display status information

-- Alert widget: Fully customizable based on multiple filters, column selection, and sort order, display active alerts based on group or customer context.
-A miniature view of the Alerts Page that allows you to have an easy to access pre filtered display.
+- Alert List widget: Fully customizable based on multiple filters, column selection, and sort order, display active alerts based on group or customer context.
+A miniature view of the Alerts page that allows you to have an easy to access pre filtered display.

-- JobMonitor widget: To display the status of batchjobs, including start and finish times.
+- JobMonitor widget: Displays the status of batchjobs, including start and finish times.

 - Google Map widget: Get the 30,000 foot view of location status.
 Display groups or devices based on location, including alert status.

 - NOC widget: For a higher level view of status, or to get an at a glance view of multiple components.
-The NOC widget displays color coded items for groups, devices, datasources, instances, or services for an at-a-glance view of a location, application, or other meaningful combination.
+The NOC widget displays color coded items for groups, devices, DataSources, instances, or websites for an at-a-glance view of a location, application, or other meaningful combination.

 I want to display a single value

-Displaying a single value, whether it is an individual metric or aggregate, can be best accomplished with the:
+Displaying a single value, whether it is an individual metric or aggregate, can be best accomplished with the following widgets:

 I want to see how one or many values are trending